serboba/robowflex/robowflex_dart/README.md

 Benchmarking results are saved as .db files inside include/io/db_files.

-Also, the solution path is saved in include/io/path_result with the name of the solved environment.
+Also, the solution paths are saved inside the include/io/path_result folder as a .txt file with the name of the solved environment.